aidenhuynh/CS_Swag/_posts/2023-04-05-computers_networks.md

 ### How a Computer Works
 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
-The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
+The CPU retrieves and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: 1.6 GHz
-- Memory in GB:
+- Memory in GB: 8 GB 1600 MHz
-- Storage in GB:
+- Storage in GB: 121.12 GB
-- OS:
+- OS: macOS Monterey

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
 - Input devices